thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   * `http.external.port`
 * The child devices must know the main device IP address.
   * This is the address set for `mqtt.external.bind_address` on the main device.
-  * For the very specific case, where the software for the child device run on the main device, this connection address can be the `localhost`.
+  * For the very specific case, where the child-device agent runs on the main device, this connection address can be the `localhost`.
-* On start, the child-device specific software for configuration management, must connect over MQTT to thin-edge device.
+* On start, the child-device agent for configuration management, must connect over MQTT to thin-edge device.
   * It must use a session name that is unique on the thin-edge bus.
     `"$CHILD_DEVICE_ID/configuration"` is the recommendation.
   * It must subscribe to `tedge/$CHILD_DEVICE_ID/commands/req/#` to receive requests.
   * It has to publish responses under `tedge/$CHILD_DEVICE_ID/commands/res/#`.
-* On demand, the child-device software has to send HTTP requests to thin-edge.
+* On demand, the child-device agent has to send HTTP requests to thin-edge.
   * These requests are REST requests (GET/PUT/DELETE) to exchange files.
   * The urls are forged by thin-edge telling the child devices where to get and put configuration files.